Academic Catalog

 MKTG 32500 Sales and Sales Promotion (NLA)

 Examines the roles of personal selling and sales promotion in an organization's integrated marketing communications (IMC) mix.
-Students will learn how sales and sales promotion work together and with other IMC tools (advertising, publicity) to accomplish marketing strategies.
+Explores how sales and sales promotion work together and with other IMC tools (advertising, publicity) to accomplish marketing strategies.
 Students will gain knowledge of traditional and cutting-edge consumer and trade promotions, as well as personal selling tactics and techniques.
-Prerequisites: MKTG 31200; junior standing.
-(Y)
+Prerequisites: MKTG 31200.
+(B,Y)

 MKTG 38000 International Marketing (NLA)

 Focus on marketing management problems, techniques, and strategies necessary to incorporate the marketing concept into the world marketplace.
 A multidisciplinary approach creates a broad understanding of the subject matter.
 Concepts from economics, political science, anthropology, sociology, management, and marketing are integrated.
 Readings include text plus journal and magazine articles.
-Prerequisites: MKTG 31200; junior standing.
-(F-S,Y)
+Prerequisites: MKTG 31200.
+(IRR)

 MKTG 39700 Selected Topics: Marketing (NLA)

 Topics of current interest to faculty and students.
 This course may be repeated for credit for different selected topics.
-Prerequisites: As appropriate to topics; junior standing.
+Prerequisites: MKTG 31200.
 (IRR)

 Introduction to analysis of data related to marketing decisions, including program data in marketing information systems and project data collected through primary research.
 Includes both analysis of existing databases and the most common and practical problems associated with collecting and analyzing new data.
-Emphasis is on both qualitative methods and quantitative methods.
-Computer assignments require students to apply latest software packages.
-Prerequisites MATH 14400 or MATH 14500 or PSYC 20700 or TVR 26300 or STCM 28800; MKTG 31200; junior standing.
+Emphasis is on both qualitative and quantitative methods and application of latest software packages.
+Prerequisites: MATH 14400 or MATH 14500 or PSYC 20700 or TVR 26300 or STCM 28800; MKTG 31200.
 (F-S,Y)

 MKTG 44400 Services Marketing (NLA)